Rules and Regulations

 - The Director may close or otherwise restrict the use of any park or recreation facility when necessary to protect life or property, or for any other emergency.
 Such restricted area shall be defined, whenever practicable, by signs, markers, and through public notice.

-- Opening and closing hours for all parks and recreation areas shall be from dawn till dusk unless specifically posted otherwise, or after regularly scheduled events requiring lights, in which case the closing hour shall be extended until the conclusion of the event.
+- Opening and closing hours for all park properties areas shall be from dawn till dusk unless specifically posted otherwise, or after regularly scheduled events requiring lights, in which case the closing hour shall be extended until the conclusion of the event.

 - Entering or leaving any park or recreation facility except at established entranceways or exits is prohibited.
 Presence in any park or recreational facility other than during posted operating hours is prohibited.